httptoolkit/mockttp/README.md

         await superagent.get(mockServer.urlFor("/mocked-endpoint"));

-        const requests = await endpointMock.getSeenRequests();
+        // Inspect the mock to get the requests it received and assert on their details const requests = await endpointMock.getSeenRequests();
         expect(requests.length).to.equal(1);
         expect(requests[0].url).to.equal("/mocked-endpoint");
     });

     it("lets you proxy requests made to any other hosts", async () => {
-        await mockServer.get("http://google.com").thenReply(200, "I can't believe it's not google!");
+        // Match a full URL instead of just a path to mock proxied requests await mockServer.get("http://google.com").thenReply(200, "I can't believe it's not google!");

         // One of the many ways to use a proxy - this assumes Node & superagent-proxy.